nuralogix/dfx-e2e-demo-python/dfxexample.md

 self.dfxapiclient.clear()   # Clear cache
 ```

-**8. `decode_results`**
+#### `decode_results`

 ```python
 async decode_results(self)
 ```

 This method decodes all the results received from the server, in a polling format.
 Until the program stops, it continuously checks if the queue `self.dfxapiclient.received_data` has content, and if so, it retrieves a chunk of data from the queue.

 Then, it calls the SDK method `collector.decodeMeasurementResult()` to get the decoded results.
 The result is a custom object that needs to be processed further.